 That depends on the massage therapist you get -- their experience, talent and how much they care.
 All the therapists are professional and licensed.
 Massage Envy recruits from massage schools, so you are more likely to get an inexperienced therapist fresh out of school.

+But Massage Envy also has some highly experienced therapists who work at Massage Envy.
 They like the fact that they stay busy rather than sitting around with gaps in their schedule.
-They develop a regular clientele and help them improve, which is more gratifying than a "fluff and buff" treatment on someone you never see again (common at resort spas.)
+They develop a regular clientele and help them improve, which is more gratifying than a "fluff and buff" treatment on someone you never see again–common at resort spas.

+How good a massage is also depends on the fit between the client and the therapist.
 Once you've found the right fit, try to make a standing appointment.
 This works well because they can get to know your body and what you need.
 The most popular therapists also book up quickly, so you might need a standing appointment to get the therapist you want.

 Before you sign up for a membership you can try out an introductory massage for a special introductory price that is $10 lower than the price members get, but you can only do it once.
 (You can still get a massage if you're not a member, but it will be at a higher rate.)
 And you can't hop around town getting the introductory rate at different locations.